FreeAndFair/ColoradoRLA/docs/methodology.md

 manner based upon informal requirements documents, a repository of source code, a User’s Manual, and some examples of its use.
 By contrast, our rigorous system design and assurance tests are derived systematically from the client requirements.
-For elections, these requirements include County specifications and the governing election law.

 Our rigorous systems development method for the aforementioned Dutch election system produced three particularly useful artifacts: (1) a